Learn more about WildEarth Guardians Internship Opportunities

 Get a sense of those who came before you and where they are now.

-Why spend the summer with WildEarth Guardians?
+Why spend the summer or semester with WildEarth Guardians?

 WildEarth Guardians is a west-wide nonprofit environmental advocacy organization headquartered in Santa Fe, NM with offices in Denver, CO, Missoula, MT, Boise, ID, Seattle, WA, and Tucson, AZ.
 With a 33-year history of bold environmental action, we wage innovative legal, political, and grassroots campaigns to protect and restore wildlife, wild places, wild rivers, and community health in the American West.